vapor/docs/4.0/docs/services.md

 ## Read Only

-The simplest type of service is "read-only".
+The simplest type of service is read-only.
 These services consist of computed variables or methods added to either application or request.

 ```swift
 import Vapor